Three-body problem: History

 Jean le Rond d'Alembert and Alexis Clairaut, who developed a longstanding rivalry, both attempted to analyze the problem in some degree of generality; they submitted their competing first analyses to the Académie Royale des Sciences in 1747.
 It was in connection with their research, in Paris during the 1740s, that the name "three-body problem" (Problème des trois Corps) began to be commonly used.
 An account published in 1761 by Jean le Rond d'Alembert indicates that the name was first used in 1747.

 From the end of the 19th century to early 20th century, the approach to solve the three-body problem with the usage of short-range attractive two-body forces was developed by scientists, which offered P. F. Bedaque, H.-W. Hammer and U. van Kolck an idea to renormalize the short-range three-body problem, providing scientists a rare example of a renormalization group limit cycle at the beginning of the 21st century.
 George William Hill worked on the restricted problem in the late 19th century with an application of motion of Venus and Mercury.

 At the beginning of the 20th century, Karl Sundman approached the problem mathematically and systematically by providing a functional theoretical proof to the problem valid for all values of time.
 It was the first time scientists theoretically solved the three-body problem.
 However, because there was not a qualitative enough solution of this system, and it was too slow for scientists to practically apply it, this solution still left some issues unresolved.
 In the 1970s, implication to three-body from two-body forces had been discovered by V. Efimov, which was named the Efimov effect.

-In 2017, Shijun Liao and Xiaoming Li applied a new strategy of numerical simulation for chaotic systems called the clean numerical simulation (CNS), with the use of a national supercomputer, to successfully gain 695 families of periodic solutions of the three-body system with equal mass.
+In 2017, Shijun Liao and Xiaoming Li applied a new strategy of numerical simulation for chaotic systems called the clean numerical simulation (CNS), with the use of a national supercomputer, to obtain 695 families of periodic solutions of the three-body system with equal mass.

 In 2019, Breen et al. announced a fast neural network solver for the three-body problem, trained using a numerical integrator.

-In September 2023, several possible solutions have been found to the problem according to reports.
+In 2023, Ivan Hristov, Radoslava Hristova, Veljko Dmitrašinović and Kiyotaka Tanikawa reported a large new catalogue of periodic free-fall orbits in the equal-mass case.